Skip to Site Header Skip to Main Content Skip to Footer

 This type of method includes deep breathing, progressive muscle relaxation, guided imagery, and body scanning.
 The military sleep technique combines various methods to help individuals fall asleep fast and attain maximum rest, even in difficult situations.

 Did you know that your body temperature changes as you fall asleep?
+Lowering your body temperature helps you sleep naturally by signaling your brain that it’s time to rest.
 When we lower our core temperature, it signals our brain it’s time to sleep.
 Cooler temperatures raise our melatonin levels naturally, allowing us to drift into sleep faster.
 Plus, sleeping cooler helps us achieve deeper sleep, better sleep, and refreshed.

 Did You Know: Our cooling bed systems help you sleep cooler all night long at a precise temperature.